bhstark2/latency/report.md

 families.
 All of these systems are highly sensitive to latency.

-The glass-to-glass delay is measured from the time the light for the video hits the glass of the senders camera until the same images is displayed on the glass of the monitor or TV of the receiver of the video.
+The glass-to-glass delay is measured from the time the light for the video hits the glass of the senders camera until the same images are displayed on the glass of the monitor or TV of the receiver of the video.
 For audio, it is time from when audio is recorded at the microphone of the participant, until the time that same sound plays out on the speaker of the other participants.

-When the delay is low, the call or meeting can seem like a normal conversation.
+When the glass-to-glass delay is low, the call or meeting can seem like a normal conversation.
 As the delay gets longer, it becomes harder to have a conversation.
 Two users will both try and speak at the same time and end up talking over each other.
 This is because the delay